JonasKlamroth/JJBMC/ReadMe.md

 ## Using the Docker Image
 - Install docker if you do not have it already installed (e.g., via ``sudo curl -sSL https://get.docker.com/ | sh``).
-- for the following step, you might need to prefix the call with ``sudo `` if you are not member of the docker group
+- For the following step, you might need to prefix the call with ``sudo `` if you are not a member of the docker group.
 - Run the interactive container via ``docker run -it jonasklamroth/jjbmc``.
 - Run JJBMC as shown below in the section **Running JJBMC**.